Seconds (2014 film): Plot

 The third person is Veeramani, who is at present stable at the hospital.
 He is an unsuccessful insurance agent with low self-esteem who lives with his wife, Parvathy and their daughter.
 He is no longer in talking terms with his Iyer parents because he married a girl without their consent.
 Unknown to his family, he is going through depression and meets a psychologist to overcome his mental issues.
-Before returning home from work everyday, he goes to the local cinema to clear his mind.
+Before returning home from work every day, he goes to the local cinema to clear his mind.
 Since he has never achieved his annual target, he goes around asking everyone he meets if they would like to buy his insurance policy, which makes him unpopular in his neighbourhood.
 After much difficulty, Veeramani manages to convince Mahadevan to become his latest client.
 He then goes to the same apartment building to meet Mahadevan on the same day to finalize the insurance agreement.

 The final person is Thampi, who is the one who ends up dead in the lift.
 He is both a drug dealer and a drug user.
 He lives in the slums with his two wives and a young daughter.
 A few hours before his murder, he gets into a fight with the new police officer in the area and is jailed.
 Once he is released, he returns to the slums and gets high on drugs.
 He then gets a phone call from someone mysterious asking him to come the same apartment building for a job.
 Once in the lift, the lift gets stuck and the lights go off.
 When it is back on, Veeramani has been stabbed.
 Before anyone can react, the lights go off again and this time, Feroz is stabbed.
 Teena quickly notices that Thampi has a dagger in his hand and fatally hits him in the head with the emergency telephone.
 When the lift doors are finally opened, she is arrested by the police and is taken to the nearby station.